‘There’s no news like Florida news’

 The closest happened to me in a parking lot as I was about the get out of my car one fine morning.
 More on that in a moment .

-Here’s the real news, friends: If there’s a lightning flash and you don’t hear a boom rolling away.
+Here’s a news flash: If there’s a lightning flash and you don’t hear a boom rolling away.
 Then you’ve likely been killed (as in dead) immediately or, if you’re lucky, badly injured or shaken like there was no tomorrow.

 You just got struck by lightning.
 Period.
 You don’t get to say, “Hold my beer.”